 After spending the previous three seasons with the reins of the offensive line, Bartolain was commissioned with calling the offense in 2008.
-After two years working specifically with the running backs, Bartolain will shifted duties once again and take control of the quarterbacks in 2010.
+After two years working specifically with the running backs, Bartolain shifted duties once again and took control of the quarterbacks in 2010.
 Prior to his stint with the line, he spent his first four seasons as the special teams coordinator.

 In that capacity, Bartolain’s players worked his system to success with three of his return specialists ranking in the top 45 in the nation in 2003 while his punt returner ranked 19th in the NCAA in 2004.
 His kicker and punter each earned All-Centennial Conference (CC) first-team honors in 2003 as did his return specialist in 2004.

 He is also a certified strength and conditioning coach, and oversees the Green Terror’s physical training regimen and serves as the team’s recruiting coordinator.